 Teenagers nowadays don't enjoy reading books all that much, and even if they do read, they mostly read books in genres like romance, thriller, and fantasy.
 These types of books are easy to understand and exciting to read.
-However, reading self-help books can be a game-changer for those who seek to work on their struggles like procrastination, anxiety, misanthropy, etc. Personally, the first time I put my hands on a self-help book, more specifically Dale Carnegie's “How to Win Friends and Influence People,” I instantly knew I was on the path to gain divine superpowers.
+However, reading self-improvement books should also be considered.
+Self-improvement books can be a game-changer for those who seek to work on their struggles like procrastination, anxiety, misanthropy, etc. Personally, the first time I put my hands on a self-improvement book, more specifically Dale Carnegie's “How to Win Friends and Influence People,” I instantly knew I was on the path to gain divine superpowers.

 Here are some self-improvement books that will tremendously support your emotional and rebellious teenage journey: